-Authors: Dr Elise Ouedraogo, Dermatology Registrar, University Paris VI, Paris, France, Prof Pierre Couppie, Dermatologist, University Antilles-Guyane, French Guiana.
-DermNet NZ Editor in Chief, A/Prof Amanda Oakley, Dermatologist, Waikato Hospital, Hamilton, New Zealand.
-March 2017
+Authors: Dr Elise Ouedraogo, Dermatology Registrar, University Paris VI, Paris, France; Prof Pierre Couppie, Dermatologist, University of the Antilles and Guyane, Cayenne, French Guiana.
+DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Maria McGivern/Gus Mitchell.
+March 2017.

 The lepra 1 reaction is unpredictable.
-It occurs in patients with borderline disease, ie, the transition between tuberculoid leprosy (TTL) and lepromatous lepromatous leprosy (LLL).
+It occurs in patients with borderline disease; that is, the transition between tuberculoid leprosy and lepromatous leprosy.

 The classification of borderline leprosy includes: